adhesivejs/adhesive/packages/vue/README.md

 | `innerClassName` | `string` | `'adhesive__inner'` | Class for the inner wrapper |
 | `activeClassName` | `string` | `'adhesive--active'` | Class when element is sticky |
 | `releasedClassName` | `string` | `'adhesive--released'` | Class when element returns to normal |

-**Note:** Options can be reactive (refs) and will automatically update the sticky behavior when changed.